coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

    Notation "A /\ B" := (and A B) (at level 80, right associativity).
    Notation "A \/ B" := (or A B) (at level 85, right associativity).

-By default, a notation is considered non-associative, but the precedence level is mandatory (except for special cases whose level is canonical).
+By default, a notation is considered nonassociative, but the precedence level is mandatory (except for special cases whose level is canonical).
 The level is either a number or the phrase ``next level`` whose meaning is obvious.